For showtimes, click here.

 1. Another actress was considered for the lead.

 Hawks always envisioned Cary Grant as the male lead.
 For the female lead, however, he first thought of using Ava Gardner, who had stepped into the spotlight after her femme fatale performance in The Killers.
 However, Hawks worried Gardner wasn’t ready to play opposite Grant and decided Ann Sheridan could.
 He had previously tested her for a part in The Road to Glory.

 2. A goose was harmed.

 Cary Grant was keen on doing his own stunts, rather than relying on doubles.
 He especially wanted to do the gag where he’s lifted by a railroad crossing gate.
-Unfortunately, for Ann Sheridan that meant she had to actually drive a motorcycle with a sidecar.
-After some convincing from Hawks, she relented.
-However, while driving, she accidently ran over a goose.
+Unfortunately for Ann Sheridan that meant she had to actually drive a motorcycle with a sidecar.
+Hawks was finally able to convince her to do it, but while driving, she accidently ran over a goose!

 3. Grant got severely ill.